webbiscuit/webbiscuit-website/source/cv/index.md

 **December 2004 – July 2005**

-Bitarts was a software security firm, specialising in copy protection and anti-piracy software wrappers.
+Bitarts was a software security firm, specialising in copy protection, DRM and anti-piracy software wrappers.

 #### Achievements & Responsibilities